Noah3141/playground/README.md

 `std::io` tackles more complicated data types and possibilities, while `std::fs` is better for basic tasks of reading, writing, and saving to file system.

 > Why would I ever want to read something in bytes?

+> What is the difference between all these "serde" crate/feature imports?